hmnayak/SmartCharging/readme.md

 + More unit and integration tests are required to ensure both happy and unhappy flows work as expected.

-+ It is considered a security best practice to not expose sequential surrogate keys via api.
-Here, a numeric id is used as surrogate key to uniquely identify the resources group, charge station and connector.
-It would be preferable to involve some form of random number generation scheme such as UUID.
++ It is a security best practice to not expose database surrogate keys in api contracts.
+Here, the resources group, charge station and connector are identified by their numeric database-generated sequential id.
+A different identification scheme should be used to refer to resources using api.
+For example, the resource name followed by a formatted numeric id like Group001, ChargeStation005, Connector008 etc.

-+ An api for the resource Charge Station and CRUD action methods for all mentioned resources is required.

 + Logging could be added to track application execution, errors, warnings and information that could help with monitoring/debugging.